Mahekb15/iphone_price_pred/README.md

-# iphone_price_pred
-Estimate the selling price of an iPhone based on its specifications.
-✅ App Overview
+Iphone Price Presiction App
-🔮 This Streamlit app predicts iPhone prices using a trained machine learning model.
+Estimate the selling price of an iPhone based on its specification 🔮 This Streamlit app predicts iPhone prices using a trained machine learning model.
 It supports interactive predictions, CSV uploads, feature mapping, visual analysis, and user feedback logging.

 🚀 Features